nattkorat/khmer-license-plate-recognition/README.md

 ### Install Dependencies

-You can install all dependencie on you local machine, but to avoid the conflic with other project dependencies you should create a virtual environment.
+You can install all dependencie on you local machine, but to avoid the conflic with other project dependencies you should create a virtual environment (note that the project was testing with python version 3.10).

 To create virtaul environment, in the terminal run the command: